suvratapte/Maurice-Bach-Notes/6-The-Structure-of-Processes.md

-# The Structure of Processes
+# Chapter 6: The Structure of Processes

 The kernel has a process table where it stores the state of the process and other information about the process.
 The information of the entry and the u-area of the process combined is the *context* of the process.